Neural Information Squeezer for Causal Emergence: Basic Notions and Problems Formulation

 However, we can not directly obtain the evolution of the system but the discrete samples of the states, and we define these states as micro-states.

-\textbf{Definition 1(Micro-states)}: Each sample of the state of the dynamical system (Equation \ref{eq:dynamical_model}) $\mathbf{x}_t$ is called a micro-state at time step $t$.
-And the multi-variate time series $\mathbf{x}_1,\mathbf{x}_2,\cdot\cdot\cdot, \mathbf{x}_T$ which are sampled with equal intervals and a finite time step $T$, forms a micro-state time series.
+\begin{dfn} (Micro-states): Each sample of the state of the dynamical system (Equation \ref{eq:dynamical_model}) $\mathbf{x}_t$ is called a micro-state at time step $t$.
+And the multi-variate time series $\mathbf{x}_1,\mathbf{x}_2,\cdot\cdot\cdot, \mathbf{x}_T$ which are sampled with equal intervals and a finite time step $T$, forms a micro-state time series. \end{dfn}

 We always want to reconstruct $g$ according to the observable micro-states.
-However, an informative dynamics $g$ with strong causal connections is always hardly to be reconstructed from the micro-states when noise $\xi$ is strong.
-While we can ignore some information in the micro-states data and convert it into macro-state time series.
-In this way we may reconstruct a macro-dynamics with stronger causality to describe the evolution of the system.
+However, an informative dynamical mechanism $g$ with strong causal connections is always hard to be reconstructed from the micro-states when noise $\xi$ is strong.
+While we can ignore some information in the micro-state data and convert it into macro-state time series.
+In this way, we may reconstruct a macro-dynamic with stronger causality to describe the evolution of the system.
 This is the basic idea behind causal emergence\cite{Hoel2013causal_emergence,Hoel2019map}.
 We formalize the information ignoring process as a coarse-graining strategy(or mapping, method).